-Okay now.
+Okay.
+Now.
 I need one white girl.
 Twenty, twenty-five.
 Red hair fixed in a--what you call it?--kind of a fluffy page boy.
 Slanty green eyes.
-Hoo!
-A fox in Mississippi.
+Hool A fox in Mississippi.
 A dog in Chicago.
 Tits?
-(Shapes them.)
+[Shapes them.]
 Yeah, tits.
 One of those little strap dresses.
 Wooo.
 Sunback.
 Yeah.
 Sunback dress.
 High heel shoes.
 Hee hee.
 Her stockings, the run is a little crooked.
 Hee, hee.
 And a red, red mouth.
 Which I will get to later.
 And one white boy.
 Not much older than me.
 Black hair, oily.
 Sideburns.
 Big Mississippi cracker grin.
-Litty bitty miss-colored eyes.
+Litty bitty piss-colored eyes.
 And a red, red neck.
 Which I will also get to later.
 Okay now.
 One, big, go-for-bad white dude.
+John Wayne of the swamps.
+Yeah.
+Jive mustache.
+Crew Cut.
+Military type dude.
 Wear his balls on his shoulders.
 Where they might do him some good.

 Now, my buddies.
 Let me see now.
 Eustace, you sixteen.
-Got a buck tooth, too: Left-handed.
-Shaves a part in his head...And George, you 'bout fifteen.
+Got a buck tooth, too.
+Left-handed.
+Shaves a part in his head...And George, you bout fifteen.
 Thinks that mess up under his chin is a goatee.
 Ha ha ha.
 I seen more hair on a egg.
 Don't never wear shoes and don't even own no socks.